 Step 2: Click on “Get Data” and choose the data form as “Excel”.

 Step 3: Now file chooser window opens up, from this window choose the downloaded file from the saved location.

 Step 4: Before you upload the data, choose the city sales then it will ask you to select the data table from the selected excel file.

-Step 5: Come back to the “Report” layout and click on “Map” visual in power bi.
+Step 5: Come back to the “Report” layout and click on “Map” visual.

-Before you go to the next step let me explain you the fields of Map visual.
+Before you go to the next step let me explain to you the fields of Map visual.

 - Location is nothing but geographical names, in our example, City names are the location.